Zhu-K/pyMaze/README.md

 3. Click "Randomize" to generate random map, if start and end points are set, will guarantee valid path in between
 4. Click on walls to add or remove
 5. Click on "Solve" to solve maze
+6. Check "Show search" and then press "Solve" to visualize BFS search paths

 ### To-do ###
 * Port GUI to Kivy for more design freedom
+* Rewrite in C# to port to Unity for a-maze-in 3D?